chihab/dotenv-run/README.md

 ### @dotenv-run/vite

-[`@dotenv-run/vite`](https://www.npmjs.com/package/@dotenv-run/vite) is a plugin for vite that can be used to inject environment variables into your applications.
+[`@dotenv-run/vite`](https://www.npmjs.com/package/@dotenv-run/vite) is a plugin for Vite that can be used to inject environment variables into your applications.

 ```js
 import env from "@dotenv-run/vite";